PsuAstro528/Spring2019-website-src/content/lessons/week1_day1.md

     + Make good habits rouine
 - Transfer skills into real work environment
     + Class project
-    + Apply skills learned to your research
+    + Apply new skills to your research
     + Build deeper expertise in special topics most relevant to you
     + Share what you learn with the class
 ___